How the Library is engaging with the Learning, Teaching, Assessment Strategy (LTAS) to support Goldsmiths 'Liberate our degrees'.

 We are working alongside Goldsmiths Students’ Union to ensure access, inclusion, and robust learning support for all our students.

-Purchasing new books and resources
+Purchasing new books and resources as part of 'Liberate our degrees'

 Student and staff can make as part of ‘Liberate our degrees’.